Monday, November 25, 2024

 My Path in Qi Gong

 The seeds of my path in Qi Gong were sown as I grew up with hippie parents in a working-class section of Brooklyn.
 Of my grandparents, one was a low-level gangster, and the other was a Veteran of D-Day.
 My father started smoking pot in the mid-sixties, and I grew up dancing to the Rolling Stones, Jimi Hendrix, the Beatles, etc. So I had this weird mix of free-spirit hippieness and a not-so-healthy dose of working-class pragmatism.
-My parents were into alternative healing, and my father even took tai chi from Robert Chuckrow in Westchester, NY.
+My parents were into alternative healing, and my father even took Tai Chi from Robert Chuckrow in Westchester, NY.
 I attended a few classes but was so young and hyper that it didn’t grab me.

 When I started karate in 1979, it was mainly for self-defense, but I did become interested in the Asian aesthetic and some martial wisdom—as much as a teenager could.

 After fighting in the Golden Gloves Tournament at Madison Square Garden and my experiences with some boxing champs, fighting was not a great life choice.
 I also met a girl who was into dancing and art, and my friends turned me onto Pink Floyd’s music; their albums, The Wall, Wish You Were Here, and Dark Side of the Moon, notably Eclipse, showed me a vision of understanding psychological pain and alienation and being in tune with the Universe seemed like the right path.
 Then, I started taking drugs to explore a shamanistic union with nature.
 I went to art school to pursue this further.
 I spent the next 10 years pursuing a vision of art that was trying to become in tune with nature.
 I attended a College in a mountain town in New York State.
 This was my first experience in the mountains.
-So, journeying to the mountains and taking psychedelics became my focus.
+So, journeying to the mountains and taking psychedelics became a passion.
 I became frustrated with the school’s demands and wanted to be a free spirit.
 I lost my pragmatic side.

 It seemed like the universe was looking out for me, and this theme kept coming up in my life; I knew I needed a change, and martial arts saved me once as a young man.
 So, I knew it was something I needed again.
 I attended an Aikido school in Seattle.
 I learned a great deal, but the teachers demanded a large amount of money for testing.
 When I said I didn’t know if I had it, the teacher yelled at me.
 I knew right there I was done with that school.
 Moreover, I was experiencing some pain from injuries as a young man, so I spoke with my Naturopathic Doctor, and he suggested I take Tai Chi.
 I had already been doing a lot of acupuncture for the pain, so it seemed like a natural progression.